Over the years, vegetation researchers

 by Musselman et al. (2006) on the subject of ozone effects on

-vegetation and the discussion by Heath et al. (2009) on the importance
+vegetation and the discussions by Massman et al. (2000), Heath

-and diurnal variation of ozone detoxification.
-The synergism
+diurnal variation of ozone detoxification.
+The synergism provided

-provided by reading both papers is important in better understanding
+by reading the papers is important in better understanding how

-how to combine ozone exposure and dose into better predictive
+to combine ozone exposure and dose so that predictive models

 Interesting Background Reading References